 Use this button or the Add button at the top right of the screen to configure your first SMB share.
 After adding the first SMB share, the Sharing SMB screen displays.

 If you return to the Share option (click Shares on the main navigation panel), the Windows (SMB) Shareswidget displays.
 It includes the current service status and a list of the SMB shares below it.

-The Windows (SMB) Shareswidget updates after adding SMB shares, and every time you click Shares on the main navigation panel to return to the Sharing screen.
+The Windows (SMB) Shareswidget updates after adding SMB shares.
+It also updates when you click Shares on the main navigation panel to return to the Sharing screen.